General Phone: (281) 298-1144

 Nearly 10% of children between the ages of two and 17 have an attention-deficit hyperactivity disorder (ADHD) diagnosis.
 Despite its prevalence, there’s no single clinical test to diagnose ADHD.
-To assist in the evaluation of your child, the experienced pediatric neurologists at THINK Neurology for Kids in The Woodlands, Katy, Sugar Land, and Cypress, Texas, use the QbTest to help diagnose and treat ADHD.
+To assist in the evaluation of your child, the experienced pediatric neurologists at THINK Neurology for Kids in The Woodlands, Katy, Sugar Land, and Austin, Texas, use the QbTest to help diagnose and treat ADHD.
 For an appointment with a pediatric neurology specialist within a few days, not weeks, contact the office nearest you by phone or use the online booking button today.

 The QbTest is an FDA-cleared objective test for ADHD that measures impulsivity, activity, and attention.
 The data collected during the test is immediately analyzed and compared to a control group comprised of individuals that are the same age and sex as the person undergoing the test but without ADHD.